mathboy7/CTF/HITCON/babyfs/README.md

 #### Close
 If index and streamPtr is not NULL, it frees **char \*fileData** and nullify other region without **char \*streamPtr**. **char \*streamPtr** nullified after fclose(streamPtr) called.

+### Vulnerability

+So where does the vulnerability occurs?
+It occurs at open menu.
+If we give "/dev/fd/0" or "/dev/stdin" for file name, the size will return -1 but buffer allocates size+1 so it will normally allocate heap buffer malloc(0). **unsigned __int64 fileLen** is **unsigned int**, so heap overflow will occur if we give size bigger than 0x20 in read menu.

+### Exploit